 The key is to understand that the root cause of all this grief about commitments is when these commitments are made.
 They are made too early.
 They are made before we know if we can actually deliver on this obligation, and even more important, if what we deliver will actually solve the problem for the customer.

-I've written earlier about this situation (see www.svpg.com/your-business-plan-is-wrong).
-In a Dual-Track Agile environment, the Discovery Track is all about answering these questions before we spend the time and money to build production quality products.
+I’ve written earlier about this situation.
+Discovery work is all about addressing these risks and answering these questions before we spend the time and money to build production-quality products.

 So the way we manage commitments is with a little bit of give and take.
 We ask the executives and our other stakeholders to give us a little time in product discovery to investigate the necessary solution, and validate that solution with customers to ensure it has the necessary value and usability, with engineers to ensure its feasibility, and with our stakeholders to ensure it is viable for our business (they can support this solution).

-Note that our project managers are essential to actually coming up with any commitment dates.
-Remember that just because your engineers believe something might take only two sprints to deliver, what if that team is already occupied on other work, and they can't start on this work for another month?
-The project managers track these commitments and dependencies.
+Note that our project/delivery managers are essential to actually coming up with any commitment dates.
+Remember that just because your engineers believe something might take only two sprints to deliver, what if that team is already occupied on other work, and they can’t start on this work for another month?
+The delivery managers track these commitments and dependencies.

 So the compromise is simple.
-The product team asks for a little time to do product discovery before commitments are made, and then after discovery we are willing to commit to dates and deliverables so our colleagues can effectively do their jobs as well.
+The product team asks for a little time to do product discovery before commitments are made, and then after enough product discovery is done to consider the risks, we are willing to commit to dates and deliverables so our colleagues can effectively do their jobs as well.